jkanev/treetime/README.md

 ##  Installation  ##
 [Table of Contents](#id-installation)

+### Using pre-compiled Binaries ###

+Go to [github.com/jkanev/treetime/releases/tag/v0.0](https://github.com/jkanev/treetime/releases/tag/v0.0) and download a zipped package for Windows 10, 64 bit, or for Linux 64 bit from there.
+Executable bundles have been created with pyinstaller ([www.pyinstaller.org](http://www.pyinstaller.org)).

+Mac users please use the Python code (see below).
+There is no executable for Mac.
+(If anybody can help building an executable for other platforms I'd be delighted.)

+### Using script code with Python ###

 1. If you don't have it yet, install python3
    - Debian, Ubuntu and related: on the command line, type "apt-get install python3"
    - Other Linux distributions: install python3 with your default package manager